rajeshrinet/pystokes/docs/paper/paper.md

 The purpose of this article is to demonstrate the power of the numerical method, as implemented in a Python library, through  fully coded examples that simulate experimental phenomena.
 Our software implementation uses a polylgot programming approach that combines the readability of Python with the speed of Cython and retains the advantages of a high-level, dynamically typed, interpreted language without sacrificing performance.

-You can take PyStokes for a spin without installation: [Binder](https://mybinder.org/v2/gh/rajeshrinet/pystokes/master?filepath=examples).
+You can take PyStokes for a spin without installation: [Binder demo of PyStokes](https://mybinder.org/v2/gh/rajeshrinet/pystokes/master?filepath=examples).
 All software is released under the MIT license.

 # Methods